RiccardoParrino/html-css-train/angular-slides/forms/slides.md

 - Angular is built to generally have data flow one-way: top-down

 - However when it comes to forms, there are times where it is easier to opt-in to a two-way bind.

+---

+# Summary

+- Forms have a lot of moving pieces, but Angular makes it fairly straightforward.

+- FormGroups, FormControls and Validation are the most fundamental tools for Forms in Angular